Leah1977/familyfavs/README.md

 * Delete Recipe function

-## Features
+## Future Features

+* I would like to add a favourites section.

+* I would like to add an option for users to add recipes to their personal favourites.

+* I would like to add a blog section for users to add tried and tested recipes from the website.

 #### This project will include four separate pages to be available to all users.

 * Home page
 * Recipes page
 * Registration Form
 * Sign In Form

-#### This project will include five separate pages to be available to all registered and loggin in users only.
+#### This project will include five separate pages available to all registered and logged in users only.

 * Home page
 * Profile page
 * Create Recipes page
 * Edit Recipes page
 * Log out option

 #### This project will include a further option for the admin user only.

 * Home page
 * Profile page
 * Manage Categories
 * Create Recipes page